ReddyDivya/rd-interview-preparation/React/React.md

 ## 1Q: How to create a `React Projects`?
 A: `Create React App (CRA)` is a package, more precisely, it's a command-line tool that sets up a new React project with a sensible default configuration.
   - We need to have both `Node.js` and `npm (Node Package Manager)` installed on our machine.
-CRA relies on these tools for project setup and management `Node > 14 version`.
+CRA relies on these tools for project setup and management of the `Node > 14 version`.
-  - This package give us bundlers, set up of jest, react-testing libraries.
-It's a ready to work on project instead of installing all these.
+  - This package gives us bundlers, set up of jest, and react-testing libraries.
+It's ready to work on the project instead of installing all these.
-  - Create React App doesn’t handle backend logic or databases; it just creates a frontend build pipeline, so we can use it with any backend we want.
+  - Create React App doesn’t handle backend logic or databases; it just creates a frontend build pipeline so that we can use it with any backend we want.
   - It uses `Babel` and `webpack`, but we don’t need to know anything about them.
   - When we’re ready to deploy to production, create a minified bundle with `npm run build`.
   - We don’t need to install or configure tools like `webpack` or `Babel`.
 They are preconfigured and hidden so that we can focus on the code.